Tony Pollard: 2021 season

 In Week 2, against the Los Angeles Chargers, Pollard totaled 137 scrimmage yards in the 20–17 victory.
-In Week 5, against the New York Giants, Pollard totaled 103 scrimmage yards in the 44–20 victory.
+In Week 5, against the Giants, Pollard totaled 103 scrimmage yards in the 44–20 victory.
+Pollard finished the 2021 season with 130 carries for 719 rushing yards and two rushing touchdowns to go along with 39 receptions for 337 receiving yards in 15 games.

 2022 season

-In Week 5, against the Los Angeles Rams, Pollard had a 57-yard rushing touchdown.
-In Week 8, against Chicago, Pollard had 13 carries for 141 yards and three rushing touchdowns in the 49−29 win, and was named Ground Player of the Week.
-In Week 11, Pollard had 80 rushing yards, and six catches for 109 yards and two touchdowns in a 40-3 win over the Vikings, earning NFC Offensive Player of the Week.
-During the 2022-23 NFC divisional playoff game against the San Francisco 49ers, Pollard suffered a high ankle sprain and fractured fibula in the second quarter when 49ers defensive back Jimmie Ward landed on his ankle while making the tackle.
-Pollard was carted to the X-ray room with an air cast on his leg.
-Pollard underwent surgery.
+In Week 5, against the Rams, Pollard had a 57-yard rushing touchdown.
+In Week 8, against Chicago Bears, Pollard had 13 carries for 141 yards and three rushing touchdowns in the 49–29 win, and was named Ground Player of the Week.
+In the following game, against the Green Bay Packers, he had 22 carries for 115 rushing yards and a touchdown.
+In Week 11, Pollard had 80 rushing yards, and six catches for 109 yards and two touchdowns in a 40–3 win over the Minnesota Vikings, earning NFC Offensive Player of the Week.
+In Week 13, he had two rushing touchdowns in a 54–19 victory over the Indianapolis Colts.
+He had a rushing touchdown and a receiving touchdown in the next game, a 27–23 victory over the Houston Texans.
+He finished the 2022 season with 193 carries for 1,007 rushing yards and nine rushing touchdowns to go along with 39 receptions for 371 receiving yards and three receiving touchdowns in 16 games and four starts.
+He was named as a Pro Bowler.
+During the Divisional Round against the 49ers, Pollard suffered a high ankle sprain and fractured fibula in the second quarter when 49ers defensive back Jimmie Ward landed on his ankle while making the tackle.
+Pollard was carted to the X-ray room with an air cast on his leg, and later underwent surgery to repair the injury.

 2023 season

 On March 6, 2023, the Cowboys placed the franchise tag on Pollard.
+He scored two touchdowns in a Week 1 victory over the Giants.
+In Week 3 against the Cardinals, he had 23 carries for 122 yards in the loss.
+Overall, in the 2023 season, Pollard had 252 carries for 1,005 rushing yards and six rushing touchdowns to go with 55 receptions for 311 receiving yards.